 - Keep as close to the coast as is safe, legal and reasonable.

 - Start each stage at the exact same point where the previous stage finished (not kept very strictly!).

 - I don’t have to walk around islands (but I can if I want to).

 - I don’t have to walk around peninsulas where the only link to the mainland is a narrow isthmus or causeway (unless I want to).

 - When encountering a river or estuary, cross at the nearest public crossing point; stepping stones, bridge or ferry.

 The posts are categorised into counties.
 Some people are obsessed about counties, and if you use the wrong name they will get angry.
-But counties come and go, and even the county names these obsessionals cling to were new once, and probably disliked at one time in history.
+But counties come and go, and even the county names some people cling to were new once, and probably initially disliked.
 So, there is no right or wrong name for any area.
 Just as an arbitrary choice, I’ve decided to use the following: